Improper Teacher-Student Relationship Laws in Houston, Texas

 Navigating the legal complexities of improper teacher-student relationships requires astute legal counsel.
 At Scheiner Law Group, our team of dedicated Houston sex crime defense lawyers is here to provide unwavering support and expert guidance.

-Who Can Be Accused of Improper Relationship Between an Educator and a Student?
+Who Can Be Accused of Improper Relationship Between an Educator and a Student in Texas?

 When it comes to improper relationships between educators and students, Texas stands out with some of the strictest laws in the nation.
 Under these stringent regulations, any employee of a primary or secondary school can face charges for an improper relationship with a student in the same school district if there is any form of sexual contact or online solicitation for sex involved.
 This is a critical area where the expertise of a knowledgeable Houston sex crimes lawyer can make all the difference.